Jaymon/pout/README.md

 ### Add pout to site.py

-If even having to import pout once is too much work, you can actually edit Python's `site.py` file.
+If none of the above options work for you, you can also actually edit Python's `site.py` file.
 If you do this, you should most definitely only ever do it on your dev box in your dev environment, I would **NOT** do something like this on a production server:

 1 - Find the `site.py` file for your python installation